 The WordPress.com Advanced Course is a booster for websites built in WordPress.com – to gain more visibility, use the power of social media and encourage people to follow up and interact with each other!
 A great course for when you’re comfortable using and administering your WordPress.com site.
 Please note, the WordPress.com Advanced Course is tailored to people who use WordPress.com not .org.
 Some of the topics covered in the Advanced Course will be applicable to WordPress.org accounts too, but some will need the installation of additional plugins.

 If you have further questions please feel free to have a look through our Frequently asked questions.

-If you are interested in attending a course, please leave a comment underneath this article, subscribe to our upcoming courses (top right sidebar) or contact me at firstname.lastname@example.org and I will get back to you as soon as possible.
+If you are interested in attending a course, please contact me at firstname.lastname@example.org and I will get back to you as soon as possible.
 I will answer all comments by e-mail, so please add ‘email@example.com’ to your contacts, otherwise my answer might end up in your spam folder.